 Many employers prefer to use electronic transmission to reach employees when federal or state law compels disclosure.
 Although federal law contains specific rules that allow an employer to communicate in such fashion, those rules impose significant conditions that must be satisfied before valid disclosure is achieved.* Given the sometimes difficult standards attached to electronic disclosure, many employers will find it easier to use traditional hard copy paper documents.

 Establishing an understanding with your employees of their relationship to the company and related expectations is a crucial step in preventing misunderstandings and potential legal action.
 Employers should also make sure job descriptions and actual administration of these positions are consistent.
-If you have questions, contact your HUB benefits advisor.
+If you have questions about seasonal employee benefits, contact your HUB benefits advisor.

 * Electronic distribution rules will vary significantly depending on the type of employer workplace.
 Such rules generally center on two types of employers: (1) those with workforces that have only employees who use computers in their daily work activities, and; (2) those that may not offer computer access to all (e.g., a manufacturing facility).
 Electronic disclosure is available to workers without on-the-job computer access, but the employer must first obtain worker authorization to use electronic disclosure.
 Also, electronic confirmation of delivery is needed (e.g. return receipt), and all recipients must have the option to request paper copies free of charge.